scherler/Modern-JavaScript-Explained-For-Dinosaurs/part2.md

         + 1 hidden module
 ```

-That is because bt default `webpack` resolves only files that ends with `.js`.
+That is because by default `webpack` resolves only files that ends with `.js`.
 We need to add the following element to our `webpack.config.js`
 ```
 resolve: {
   extensions: ['.js', '.jsx']